tvaneerd/isocpp/bravely_default.md

 ### What about `<`

 This proposal need not have much/any interaction with `<`.
-However, for those concerned about accepting one before the other, the stance from this proposal is that the ordering operators should be opt-in (which EWG expressed interest in).
+However, for those concerned about accepting one before the other, the stance from this proposal is that the ordering operators should only be opt-in (which EWG expressed interest in).

 Straw-man syntax:  `operator<() = default;`

 Note that this is as similar to normal operator syntax and normal defaulting syntax as possible.
-Also note the precedent of cast operators, which leave out the redundant return type (ie `operator int()() { ... }`) so the above syntax follows that lead (and extends it by leaving out the redundant input params as well).
+Also note the precedent of cast operators, which leave out the redundant return type (ie `operator int()() { return 17; }`) so the above syntax follows that lead (and extends it by leaving out the redundant input params as well).

 Similar to when `!=` is generated, `>` would be generated if `<` exists.